AmanDokania/Notes/Spring Boot/Spring Data JPA.md

 **There are some drawbacks of Spring Data JDBC**
 1. No automatic table creation
 2. No association mapping
-3. Not allowed to play with object
+3. Not direct access to play with object

 some points are there which are not included in slides (slides of udemy course).